PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-2-1-maintenance-release.md

 - "8.2.x"
 ---

 The first patch for PrestaShop 8.2 is available.
-This release contains a bunch of bug fixes and improvements, including a new way to handle filtering of the modules in the front office.
+This release contains many bug fixes and improvements, including a new way to handle module filtering in the front office.

 ![PrestaShop 8.2.1 is available!](/assets/images/2024/09/banner_8.2_1534x424.jpg)